 And then there's the effect on their kids.

 Fortunately, the results—like all findings in psychology—are more nuanced than that.
-One major reason that kids are negatively affected by moves is that moves are often precipitated by problems - a divorce, job loss—that are tough on the family.
-Or the family moves because one parent's job requires it, but this mean the other parent (usually mom) loses theirs.
-When parents are stressed and upset (and trust me, moving is always stressful) their parenting suffers and the kids always, always always notice.
-Moves are also hardest on kids in the midst of other transitions - like puberty and school changes.
+One major reason that kids are negatively affected by moves is that moves are often precipitated by problems—like a divorce or job loss—that are tough on the family.
+Or the family moves because one parent's job requires it, but this means the other parent (usually mom) loses theirs.
+When parents are stressed and upset (and trust me, moving is always stressful), their parenting suffers and the kids always, always, always notice.
+Moves are also hardest on kids in the midst of other transitions like puberty and school changes.
 Middle school seems to be the toughest time to make a transition.

 The child left behind.
 Now that I think we have finally, finally, finally settled in and may yet live to remove all the moving stickers from our furniture, I am seeing this from the other side.

 We have always been the ones who moved.
 I don't remember my kids ever being the ones left behind.
 It was usually the same with me as a kid.
-It used to make me both sad and angry when I'd hear people in my La Leche League support group warn each other - don't make friends with anyone from the college who isn't tenured - they'll just move away.
+It used to make me both sad and angry when I'd hear people in my La Leche League support group warn each other, "Don't make friends with anyone from the college who isn't tenured; they'll just move away."

 Now, being tenured, we are the ones who are staying.
 And my son's best friend just moved away.

 When the move finally seemed certain, I watched my son's attention in school hit the floor.
 Depression in childhood looks somewhat different from depression in adulthood.
 In addition to moping, crying, and feelings of sadness, children can also become inattentive, hyperactive, and act out—yelling, hitting, being defiant or stubborn.
 They're cranky.
 Fortunately, my son never hit those depths, but his sleep was spotty, his attention was poor, and he was just sad.
 This, of course, hit his friend as well, who was more seriously upset and, being more extroverted, more prone to acting out.
 In dyadic relationships (friendships) when both partners are stressed, relationship quality tends to suffer.
 You see this in romantic partners heading off to different colleges or about to be deployed overseas.
-You see it in kids too.
-Relationship prolems don't make the parting easier.
+You see it in kids, too.
+Relationship problems don't make the parting easier.

-Both kids are kept busy - camp, other friends, and family activities can help ease the gap left by the loss.
+Both kids are kept busy.
+Camp, other friends, and family activities can help ease the gap left by the loss.
 And all people feel most depressed when they are left alone to brood.
-Kids too.
+Kids, too.
 And although summer is wonderful, those long stretches of time can give kids a lot of time to feel alone and bored.

 How will this work out?
 I don't know.
 But I'm sure both kids will learn from it.
 And I know—really, truly know—that they were both better off having had this friendship and having lost it through the move than they would have been if they had held off and avoided the relationship just because it was going to end.

-Side note: Kids who are economically distressed and those at the top end of the socioeconomic spectrum are more likely to move than those in the middle.
+Note: Kids who are economically distressed and those at the top end of the socioeconomic spectrum are more likely to move than those in the middle.

 When we were kids and moved to a new town, my parents would immediately settle themselves in—find a new church, joining organizations, and taking on leadership roles.
 It doesn't take a long time to become part of an organization when you're the head of the Sunday School or you organize a school bake sale or you volunteer at the Red Cross.

 © 2010 Nancy Darling.
-All Rights Reserved
+All Rights Reserved.